wp-plugins/authorizenet-woocommerce-addon/readme.txt

 2. Activate 'Authorize.Net WooCommerce Addon' from wp plugin lists in admin area
 3. Plugin will appear in settings of woocommerce
 4. You can set the addon settings from wocommmerce->settings->Checkout->Authorize.Net Cards Settings
-5. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers

 == Frequently Asked Questions ==